LilaRest/bulb/bulb_docs/sessions.md

 <br/>

 - ## Protect authentication pages
 Sometimes, you want to forbid the access to the authentication pages (login and registration pages) when the user is logged.
 To do so you can use the **`protect_authentication_view`** decorator on your login and registration views.
-This decorator can take as an optional argument, the url towards which you want to redirect the user if he is already logged.
+This decorator can take as an optional argument, the url towards which you want the user to be redirected if he is already logged.
 Otherwise, you can directly define the **`BULB_HOME_PAGE_URL`** in your **settings.py** file.
 <br/>
 > <small>views.py</small>
 ```python